rheactor/rheactor-parser/README.md

 ```

 The default **separator** is considered to be any _whitespace_, _tabs_, or _line breaks_ (basically the same as `/\s+/`).
-You can change it or disable it simply using the `parser.separator(expression | null)` method.
+You can change it or disable it simply using the `parser.separator(expression | false)` method.

 ```ts
 const parser = new Parser();